LeoJuguet/report-internship2024/report.typ

 The new safety checker written with MOPSA is faster than the previous one and offers the possibility of carrying out more checks in the future.
 Futhermore, Mopsa's modularity means that the code is more readable, faster and easier to add options to.
 For the moment, the checker correctly checks variable initialisation, array initialisation in most cases and out-of-bounds accesses.
 In addition, it's modular and works using a contract system.
+But MOPSA, offer after a time of adaptation to understant who each domains live together a simple and easy way to add more domains for specific analysis.

 = Acknowledgements